What is Test Automation Framework and what is QTP Framework?

 The above is an example of how a program that uses the linear method looks like.
 It is obvious at this point what the advantages and disadvantages of this method are.

 - Simplicity.
-For beginner programmer this method is apt
+For the beginner programmer, this method is apt

 - Time – It does not take a lot of time to create the test